 Even though plenty of younger individuals may be active on TikToc, for example, that typically isn’t a platform that people use to keep themselves updated with brands they enjoy.

 Instagram, on the other hand, is one of the primary ways in which people search for brand-related content.

 So, try your best to avoid making assumptions about your audience’s online habits based on their gender, age, etc. Please do a fair amount of research on this.

 This is especially true for companies that can benefit heavily from posting photos, such as a clothing brand.

 To elaborate on what type of content you should use to target your demographic, let’s take a look at some of the primary ways you can reach them.

-As previously mentioned, social media is a gold mine when it comes to potential interactions.
+As previously mentioned, social media is a gold mine when it comes to potential interactions and connections.

 One of the greatest features of using social media for your content marketing campaign is that it’s very easy to set up and create accounts is completely free.

 Although social media is often thought of as a platform dominated by teens, 71% of adults with internet access use social media.